zachjensz/zach.net/src/content/blog/2_start-a-blog.md

 ## 8. Done!

-You can view and manage your site in the Cloudflare Dashboard > Workers & Pages > Yoursite<br>
+View and manage your site: Cloudflare Dashboard > Workers & Pages > Yoursite<br>
-You should be able to go to [yoursitesname].pages.dev and view your site live.<br>
+View your site live: [yoursitesname].pages.dev

+From here you can keep adding blog articles inside of `src/content/blog` as simple markdown `.md` files.

-Every time you want to deploy again just run steps 7 and 8 again.
-I wrote a custom script in `package.json`:
+I wrote a custom script in `package.json` for deploying to cloudflare:

 ```js
 //